dietrichm/usebb-docker/README.md

 ```

 * Run `docker-compose up -d`.
-* Go to [the install wizard](http://0.0.0.0/install/index.php), fill in some bogus values for the database config, specify the credentials for an admin account, and click "Start Installation".
+* Go to [the register page](http://0.0.0.0/panel.php?act=register), click "I accept", and fill in the credentials for your admin account.
-* Don't save the downloaded `config.php` file and click said "Start Installation" button again.
+* Click "Register".
+An e-mail sending error will show -- you may disregard this.
 * [Log in](http://0.0.0.0/panel.php?act=login) using your specified credentials.

 ## Peeking into the database